amirsciammas/interview-mlops-engineer/README.md

     assert isinstance(prediction_response["prediction"][0], float)
 ```

-Lets add some more tests:
+let's add some more tests:

 ![test_it](img/test_it.png)

 ### Check the performance of our service

-We have our Rest API serving the model and making predictions but waht response times do we have?
-How many request per second do we have?
-Aproximately how many users could call the API?
+We have our Rest API serving the model and making predictions but what response times do we have?
+How many requests per second can we handle?
+Approximately how many users could call the API?

-To aproximatelly give a response to this questions we can perform a simple load test using [locust](https://locust.io/).
-So again, lets add it to our dependencies and install it:
+To approximately give a response to these questions we can perform a simple load test using [locust](https://locust.io/).
+So again, let's add it to our dependencies and install it:

 ```
 pip install locust==2.8.6